 - Do not include any of the following: valves, loose weaves, mesh materials, or holes of any kind in or on the face covering.

 - Clean and dry.

-Learners who violate the Face Covering Policy will be given up to 2 warnings before being asked to leave class and may not be permitted to participate in any further training modules.
+*Learners who violate the Face Covering Policy will be given a warning before being asked to leave class and may not be permitted to participate in any further training modules.

-We cannot accommodate learners who are unable to wear a face covering that complies with all of the above requirements due to the lack of a reasonable accommodation that complies with CDC or other scientific standards.
+Learners who are unable to wear a face covering that complies with all of the above requirements due to the lack of a reasonable accommodation that complies with CDC or other scientific standards cannot be accommodated.

-Valve masks do NOT protect others, and are NOT accepted in class or exams.
-Masks with valves provide one-way protection, meaning they only protect the wearer.
-A cloth or surgical mask works just as well, and protects everyone.
+Face coverings with valves do NOT protect others, and are NOT accepted in class or exams.
+These face coverings provide one-way protection, meaning they only protect the wearer.
+A cloth face covering or surgical mask works just as well, and protects everyone.